GAM-team/GAM/docs/Users-Drive-Files-Display.md

 The `showsize` option displays the total size (in bytes) of the files counted.

-The showmimetypesize' displays the total size (in bytes) of each MIME type counted.
+The `showmimetypesize` option displays the total size (in bytes) of each MIME type counted.

 The option `showlastmodification` displays the following fields:
 `lastModifiedFileId,lastModifiedFileName,lastModifyingUser,lastModifiedTime`;